- Related laws

 Ineligible projects are those that address previously in-compliance facilities, were included in a previous offer of cost-sharing, cover routine maintenance and operation of BMPs, or cover a significant expansion of the livestock operation.

 Completed applications can be submitted electronically continuously throughout the calendar year to the DNR district contact.
-Applications will be bundled and reviewed jointly by DNR and DATCP three scheduled times during the calendar year:
+Applications will be bundled and reviewed jointly by DNR and DATCP three scheduled times each calendar year:

 An additional fall submittal date may be established if funds are available.
 Applicants will be contacted by DNR and DATCP within three weeks of each scheduled review cycle to further review submitted projects.
 Unfunded applications remain in consideration for up to one year.